-The above sketch is given only for the sake of intuition, as we don't actually need Gromov's compactness theorem to prove the lemma---in fact, the latter is true only for almost complex structures that are tamed by a symplectic form, and we don't need the symplectic structure either.
+We will not attempt to make the above sketch precise, as we do not actually need Gromov's compactness theorem to prove the lemma---in fact, the latter is true only for almost complex structures that are tamed by a symplectic form, and we don't need the symplectic structure either.
 The following proof does however contain most of the crucial analytical ingredients in the compactness theory of holomorphic curves.

 \begin{proof}[Proof of Lemma~\ref{lemma:exhaustion}] We'll give a proof first for the case $g=0$ and then sketch the modifications that are necessary for higher genus.